snystrom/vplot/README.md

             Path to an indexed bam file

     <regions>
-            Path to a bed file (must be in bed4 format: chr, start, end, strand) Of a region (or regions) in which to generate the vplot.
+            Path to a bed file (must be in bed4 format: chr, start, end, name) Of a region (or regions) in which to generate the vplot.
 If using multiple regions, all entries must be the same width.
 If setting multiple regions, reads will be aggregated into a single matrix unless `--multi` is set
 ```